steveshogren/hugo-blog/content/post/unusual-reasons-why-clojure-is-a-delight.md

 +++
-title = "unusual reasons why clojure is a delight" date = "2015-02-09"
+title = "Six Unusual Reasons why Clojure is a Delight" date = "2015-02-09"
-Categories = ["clojure", "Technical Skills", "Unit Testing"] Tags = []
+Categories = ["clojure", "Technical Skills", "Unit Testing"] Tags = [] top="yes"
 +++

 Clojure is a delightful language, and here are six uncommonly